Definition and Examples of Cyclical Stocks

 Another tactic you can try is to mix cyclical and noncyclical stocks in your portfolio to counteract changing business cycles.

 When investors sense the economy is approaching toothpaste times—a downturn in cyclical stock values, leading to a reliance on noncyclical stocks—cyclical stocks become less valuable.

 The stock prices of cyclical and noncyclical stocks relate to how the business cycle changes.
 Cyclical stocks move more dramatically, both up and down, with the cycle.
 Noncyclical stocks show little movement relative to the cycle of businesses.

 Standard & Poors (S&P) classifies stocks into 11 sectors.
 Two of the sectors, consumer staples and utilities, are noncyclical stocks.
 The rest are cyclical, although different sectors will show higher or lower levels of volatility, thus making some moderately cyclical and some highly cyclical.

 Here is how S&P classifies stocks by sector:

 - Real Estate

 - Telecommunication Services

 Not all investors follow the S&P sector classifications.
 Don't be surprised if you visit a site and find a different set of sector identifiers.
 However, it may be a good idea to stick with one set of classifications to avoid confusing yourself and others.

 It pays to keep an eye on the business cycle, to understand where it is and where it is going.
-For investors wanting a more conservative posture, non-cyclical stocks, many of which continuously pay dividends, should make up part of your portfolio.
+For investors wanting a more conservative posture, non-cyclical stocks—many of which continuously pay dividends—should make up part of your portfolio.
 This includes companies such as Colgate-Palmolive and Coca-Cola Co.